-- Workers may be observed using risk assessment methodologies - particularly when undertaking a new task that day, or working in a new location. - Risk assessment information available to workers for main risks present at observed locations. - Workers have access to the risk assessment process and supporting information (where applicable). - Contractors can be seen using the risk assessment processes.

-- Workers will be able to explain the purpose of risk assessment, and how the assessment process(s) work in their business. - Workers identify that they agree with the risk assessment process that is used. - Workers will be able to describe whether they apply the assessment process to most likely, or the severe but plausible outcomes. - Workers will be able to explain the training they have had in risk assessment for safety risks and work-related health risks. - They will be able to give examples of when they have assessed a risk during their work, and how this led to action.

-- Leaders will be able to explain the risk assessment methodologies, how they are applied and what the outcomes could be from the assessment process. - They will be able to describe how they use their team risk assessments to inform other areas of the business.

-- Posters, risk registers, databases with risk information, pocket books, policies, procedures. - There is documented evidence that the risk methodology has been agreed with workers (eg meeting minutes).

-The business uses comprehensive risk assessment methodologies and has defined whether it is the most likely impact or the severe but plausible impact that is being assessed when the methodology is applied.
-The business is clear whether it is the inherent or residual risk assessment that is used for monitoring and reporting purposes, ensuring consistency.
-The results of the assessment are used to inform action, and the actions required for each assessment outcome are clearly defined.
-This may be escalation, cessation of work or acceptance of the risk.
-Risks are re-assessed before changes occur to ensure that the impacts are understood.
+Assessment Evidence A Perform Observations Workers may be observed using risk assessment methodologies - particularly when undertaking a new task that day, or working in a new location.
+Risk assessment information available to workers for main risks present at observed locations.
+Workers have access to the risk assessment process and supporting information (where applicable).
+Contractors can be seen using the risk assessment processes.
+The busines risk assessm such as Bow Permits to V whether it is or the seven that is being methodolog business is of inherent or that is used reporting pu consistency Interviews with Workers Workers will be able to explain the purpose of risk assessment, and how the assessment process(s) work in their business.
+Workers identify that they agree with the risk assessment process that is used.
+Workers will be able to describe whether they apply the assessment process to most likely, or the severe but plausible outcomes.
+Workers will be able to explain the training they have had in risk assessment for safety risks and work-related health risks.
+They will be able to give examples of when they have assessed a risk during their work, and how this led to action. assessment action, and for each ass clearly defir This may be of work or a risk.
+Risks a changes occ the impacts workers are risk assessm are able to a methodolog their activiti and inciden Interviews with Leaders Leaders will be able to explain the risk assessment methodologies, how they are applied and what the outcomes could be from the assessment process.
+They will be able to describe how they use their team risk assessments to inform other areas of the business. and this ass identity risk miss reporte dropped fro could result the risk asso task and pro the controls Documentation Posters, risk registers, databases with risk information, pocket books, policies, procedures.
+There is documented evidence that the risk methodology has been agreed with workers (eg meeting minutes).
+The busines its activities parties inclu public, neigl suppliers, be and involves risk assessm For example ss uses comprehensive ment methodologies w Tie Analysis, HAZOPs, Work and has defined is the most likely impact re but plausible impact ig assessed when the gy is applied.
+The clear whether it is the residual risk assessment d for monitoring and ourposes, ensuring y.
+The results of the t are used to inform the actions required sessment outcome are ned.

-All workers are trained in the business risk assessment methodology, and are able to apply the assessment methodology in a dynamic way to their activities and tasks.
-Hazards and incidents are regularly reported and this assists the business to identity risks.
-For example, lessons from incident investigations are reviewed as part of the regular risk assessment reviews.
+e escalation, cessation acceptance of the are re-assessed before ccur to ensure that s are understood.
+All e trained in the business ment methodology, and apply the assessment gy in a dynamic way to ties and tasks.
+Hazards nts are usually reported sists the business to ks.
+For example, a near ted when a tool was om an access platform It in a re-assessment of ociated with this type of rompt a re-evaluation of ls.

-The business assesses the risks its activities may have on other parties including contractors, the public and suppliers, before work commences, and involves those parties in those risk assessments.
-It actively uses industry and regulator risk information when assessing risk, and assesses risks before worker exposure.
+The business assesses the risks its activities may have on other parties including contractors, the public, neighbouring premises, and suppliers, before work commences, and involves those parties in those risk assessments.